How to Turn Your B2B Network Into Recurring Passive Income

 The application is intentionally manual.
 Brittany reviews every applicant individually because the wrong affiliates produce nothing for either side, and the right ones are quietly excellent and worth knowing personally.

 Merch.com is the B2B branded merchandise and global fulfillment platform behind a meaningful share of the most recognizable enterprise brands in tech, finance, and consumer products.
 We ship to over 80 countries, hold inventory in multiple regional hubs, and run the entire stack from design and sourcing through warehousing, fulfillment, billing, and account management.
-The program you are being asked to refer customers to is operationally serious.
+The program you're being asked to refer customers to is operationally serious.

 Apply to the Merch.com Affiliate Program

-• Enterprise branded merchandise is a recurring spend across People Ops, Brand Marketing, Account Management, Sales, and founder budgets.
+- Enterprise branded merchandise is a recurring spend across People Ops, Brand Marketing, Account Management, Sales, and founder budgets.

-• The ideal affiliate has seven plus years of enterprise experience and peer access to Heads of People Ops, Brand, AM, or founders at growth-stage and enterprise companies.
+- The ideal affiliate has seven plus years of enterprise experience and peer access to Heads of People Ops, Brand, AM, or founders at growth-stage and enterprise companies.

 Ready to build your merch?